-(a) The running at large of domestic animals or domestic fowl, within the city limits is hereby declared to be a nuisance, and it shall be unlawful It is unlawful for the an owner or keeper of any such animal or fowl to permit the same any animal or fowl to run at large within the city.
+(a) The running at large of domestic animals or domestic fowl, within the city limits is hereby declared to be a nuisance. and it shall be unlawful It is unlawful for the owner or keeper of any such animal or fowl to permit the same to run at large within the city.